rgebica/Online-Gradebook/README.md

     Download and install the Heroku CLI
-    log in to your Heroku account heroku login set git remote heroku to the heroku app url, example heroku git:remote -a spring-boot-app-template Add and Commit any pending changes to git push the code to heroku to deploy the app, example git push heroku master
+    log in to your Heroku account heroku login set git remote heroku to the heroku app url, example heroku git:remote -a Online-Gradebook Add and Commit any pending changes to git push the code to heroku to deploy the app, example git push heroku master